Handshake Protocol

 -

-The symmetric session key (AES) for further communication is transmitted encrypted with PGP public keys.
+The symmetric session key (AES) for further communication is transmitted encrypted with RSA public keys.

-⚠️ PGP Handshake is a work in progress! 🚧
+⚠️ RSA Handshake is a work in progress! 🚧

 Workflow: Server Perspective